Jack's Surf Shop was founded in 1957 by Jack Hokanson at the intersection of Main Street and Pacific Coast Highway in Huntington Beach, California.

 The "Times Square of Surfing" features over 500 surfboards and is probably America's largest surf retailer.

-Jack's Surfboards have stores open in Surf City, USA, Newport Beach, Corona del Mar, Dana Point, Hermosa Beach, Santa Monica, and San Clemente.
+Jack's Surfboards have stores in Surf City, USA, Newport Beach, Corona del Mar, Dana Point, Hermosa Beach, Santa Monica, and San Clemente.

 The surf shop chain sells boards, wetsuits, sunglasses, leashes, traction pads, skateboards, and surf apparel.